 What We Do To Train Providers In CAMS (Collaborative Assessment and Management of Suicidality)

 Developed by Dr. Jobes over decades of clinical trial research, CAMS has a robust evidence-base and flexibility as a treatment.
 It is also relatively easy to learn to use CAMS with fidelity.

 The CAMS Assessment training model provides a spectrum of experiences that optimizes the learner’s understanding of how to use CAMS adherently within clinical practice across different treatment settings and clinical populations.

 Implementation and dissemination science has clearly shown that an integrative approach to training using several learning modalities improves clinicians’ learning and adaptation of new skills.
 Our integrative training model enables most clinicians to become adherent to this evidence-based approach with their first CAMS patient.
 Clinicians also frequently report our training model provides them with the confidence and clarity to use CAMS effectively with patients.
-All CAMS trainings are available online.

-Our Optimal Path for CAMS Suicide Prevention Training Consists of 5 Components:
+CAMS Suicide Prevention Training Consists of 5 Components:

 Managing Suicidal Risk, A Collaborative Approach, 2nd Edition.